wrightben/codeeval/Word Search Solver (JavaScript).md

 Unusual or interesting results happen when the following things are true:

-* Duplicates: "Fun" occurs multiple times, or "Fun|uF"
+* Duplicates: "Fun" occurs multiple times, or "FunuF"
 * Substrings: "Fun" and "Funny" are both included